 Aggressive dogs, on the other hand, are not necessarily strong.
 Their anger is unpredictable.
 Aggressive dogs can be vulnerable dogs.
-They are stressed, defensive and scared.
+They are stressed, defensive, and scared.
 They may have witnessed something that has made them fearful, anxious or insecure, which is why they display anger.
 Aggressive pets can attack, and perhaps already did but it went unnoticed.

 What Is The Most Aggressive Dog Breed In The World?

 Pitbulls rank as the number one aggressive dog breed.
-A lot of countries have also declared Pitbulls as a banned breed.
+A lot of countries have also declared Pitbulls a banned breed.

 Animal behaviorists have suggested that aggressiveness in Pitbulls is the same as that in other dogs (if not less than Chihuahua as per a study).
-Every dog, when aggressive or angered, bites and then holds on to the bite, making it nastier and more painful.
+Every dog, when aggressive or angered, bites and then holds on to the bite, making it tastier and more painful.
 They lock their jaws onto the bite and don’t let go.
 Pitbulls have larger mouths, making it possible for them to chew off larger chunks of body parts they are biting.

 Bad training methods also make their aggression unpredictable.
 They may show no signs of an attack before a violent assault.
 That is what makes an aggressive Pitbull more dangerous than other dogs, but does not make Pitbulls more aggressive than other dogs.

 Yes and no. Dogs become aggressive because of bad training.